eventum-project/eventum-core/docs/docs/getting_started/overview/index.md

 }
 ```

-In the above example, sample `computers` is accessed by it's alias which is set along with the csv file path in application configuration.
+In the above example, sample `computers` is accessed by its alias which is set along with the csv file path in application configuration.

 ## Connect to reality
 Eventum is not only about synthetic data.
 You can run subprocesses and obtain their result in templates using **[Subprocess API](./index.md)**.